Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Acknowledgements

 We thank Emtiyaz Khan, Mark Schmidt, Kirill Neklyudov, and Roger Grosse for helpful discussions at the early stage of this work.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
+Runa Eschenhagen is supported by ARM and the Cambridge Trust.
+Richard E. Turner is supported by Google, Amazon, ARM, Improbable and EPSRC grant EP/T005386/1.